 In its early stages of development, flower buds are pale that gradually turn green, and finally, cloves become bright red buds by harvest time.
 It is generally harvested when it reaches a size of about 1.5-2 cm.

 structurally each bud consists of a long calyx.
 It has four spreading sepals and four petals closed.
 These petals are closed in a small dome shape at the top.

 The sweet smell of cloves is due to eugenol (composition varies from 70-90%) properties in them.
 Aside from the benefits of spices, cloves are also well known for their health benefits and have traditionally been used as an ingredient in the preparation of remedies for many diseases.

 Cloves have been used and found helpful against a range of human pathogens due to its antibacterial properties.
 Extracts of the cloves were powerful enough to kill pathogens.
 The Clove extracts are also very effective against specific bacteria that spread cholera.

 The Spices such as cloves and nutmeg are said to have aphrodisiac properties that are mentioned according to Unani medicine and Ayurveda.
 Experiments with extracts of cloves and nutmeg were tested against the standard drug, it has been found that both clove and nutmeg showed positive results.

 The Cloves are known better for its condiments and carminative properties.
-When added to foods it increase carminative properties and reduce the risk of flatulence caused by certain dietary ingredients.
+When added to foods it increases carminative properties and reduces the risk of flatulence caused by certain dietary ingredients.
 Cloves are also good for reducing, dyspepsia, flatulence, gastric irritability and nausea.
 The must be roasted and powdered when taken with honey it aids to relieve digestive disorders.

 4.Boosts immune system